The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 The State Government is committed to its ambitious target of increasing Perth and Peel’s urban tree canopy to 30% by 2040.

-She continues, “If all of us got together and did that across our urban landscape, imagine the incredible difference we could make.
-It gives me goosebumps to think about it, because if everyone rewilded part of their verge, we could create pollinator highways and provide habitat and resources for all our amazing species that can live in urban areas.”
+She continues, “If we worked together and planted native plants across our urban landscape, imagine the incredible difference we could make.
+It gives me goosebumps to think about it, because if everyone rewilded part of their verge, part of their back garden, we could create pollinator highways and provide habitat and resources for our incredible local wildlife.
+We could help to link remnant patches of vegetation.
+We could provide food for endangered species such as our beautiful black cockatoos.
+We could share our urban landscape with the native organisms that belong here.
+Wouldn’t that be spectacular?”

-“This is a really important part of the work—showing that everyone can make a difference.
-No matter how big a space you have, even if it's just a balcony, you can plant some pollinator food.
-No matter the size of your area, you can actually make a difference.”
+“This is a really important part of the work that I do—showing that everyone can make a difference, no matter how small a space you have.
+Even if it's just a balcony, you can plant in pots to provide resources for pollinators, like our beautiful native bees.
+No matter the size of the area you have, you can absolutely make a difference.”

 Alignment with The Biophilic Blueprint